Culture of Brazil: History

-During the military dictatorship (1964–1985) and especially following the Institutional Act Number Five in 1968, the government censorsed material—including art, literature, music, theater, film, etc.—that it deemed subversive or against "morality and good manners."
+During the military dictatorship (1964–1985) and especially following the Institutional Act Number Five in 1968, the government censored material—including art, literature, music, theatre, film, etc.—that it deemed subversive or against "morality and good manners."
 Tropicália or Tropicalismo was a movement against this repression and authoritarianism, from both the government and the Catholic Church.
 Part of the counterculture of the 1960s, Tropicalismo was led by figures such as Gilberto Gil and Caetano Veloso and manifested itself primarily in music.

 Language

 The official language of Brazil is Portuguese.
 It is spoken by about 99% of the population, making it one of the strongest elements of national identity.
 There are only some Amerindian groups and small pockets of immigrants who do not speak Portuguese.

 Similarly to American English and Canadian French, Brazilian Portuguese is more phonetically conservative or archaic than the language of the colonizing metropolis, maintaining several features that European Portuguese had before the 19th century.

-Also similarly to the American English, the Brazilian regional variation as well as the European one include a small number of words of Indigenous American and African origin, mainly restricted to place names and fauna and flora.
+Also similarly to American English, the Brazilian regional variation, as well as the European one, include a small number of words of Indigenous American and African origin, mainly restricted to place names and fauna and flora.

 Minority languages are spoken throughout the nation.
-One hundred and eighty Amerindian languages are spoken in remote areas and a number of other languages are spoken by immigrants and their descendants.
+One hundred and eighty Amerindian languages are spoken in remote areas and several other languages are spoken by immigrants and their descendants.
 There are significant communities of German (mostly the Hunsrückisch, a High German language dialect) and Italian (mostly the Talian dialect, of Venetian origin) speakers in the south of the country, both of which are influenced by the Portuguese language.
 Not to mention the Slavic communities, Ukrainians and Poles which are also part of these minority languages.

 The Brazilian Sign Language (not signed Portuguese – it likely is descended from the French Sign Language), known by the acronym LIBRAS, is officially recognized by law, albeit using it alone would convey a very limited degree of accessibility, throughout the country.

 Religion

 About 2/3 of the population are Roman Catholics.
 Catholicism was introduced and spread largely by the Portuguese Jesuits, who arrived in 1549 during the colonization with the mission of converting the Indigenous people.
-The Society of Jesus played a large role in the formation of Brazilian religious identity until their expulsion of the country by the Marquis of Pombal in the 18th century.
+The Society of Jesus played a large role in the formation of Brazilian religious identity until their expulsion from the country by the Marquis of Pombal in the 18th century.

 In recent decades Brazilian society has witnessed a rise in Protestantism.
 Between 1940 and 2010, the percentage of Roman Catholics fell from 95% to 64.6%, while the various Protestant denominations rose from 2.6% to 22.2%.

 The African-Brazilian religion of Candomblé, with its orixá deities derived from Yoruba traditions, is particularly important in Salvador and Bahia in general.